 Nowadays you can create almost any type of website using off-the-shelf software and tools, such as WordPress and its library of themes and plugins, sometimes a project demands customization or even a purpose built solution.

 More often than not, the best way to complete such a project is to work with a developer.
-Hiring or partnering with a developer can open up a whole new world of possibilities; however, it’s not without its own pitfalls.
+Hiring or partnering with a developer can open up a whole new world of possibilities.
+However, it’s not without pitfalls.

-In this article we’ll be explaining how to go about interacting with developers in order to bridge the communication gap between yourself and your team.
+In this article we’ll explain how to go about interacting with developers in order to bridge the communication gap between yourself and your team.
 If you can learn to communicate effectively, your chances of receiving just what you want are greatly improved.

 7 Tips for Communicating What You Want to Developers